doktorbro/timthumb/README.md

 TimThumb — PHP Image Resizer
 =======

+A small php script for cropping, zooming and resizing web images (jpg, png, gif).
+Perfect for use on blogs and other applications.
+You can read more about the script, along with TimThumb tutorials, on the [TimThumb Project Homepage](http://www.binarymoon.co.uk/projects/timthumb/).

-This is a mirror of the [original repository](http://code.google.com/p/timthumb/).
+_This is a mirror of the [original repository](http://code.google.com/p/timthumb/)._

 ## Important License Note

-The conversation on Twitter from 2013-10-04 extends the applied GPL.
+The conversation from 2013-10-04 on Twitter extends the applied GPL to a more liberal license.

 Anatol’s [question](https://twitter.com/penibelst/status/386198036579237888):